Prosecutor: Chauvin 'had to know' Floyd's life was in danger - WTMJ

 Schleicher quickly got to the heart of the case — whether Chauvin’s actions were those of a reasonable officer in similar circumstances — saying a reasonable officer with Chauvin’s training and experience should have known a handcuffed Floyd did not pose a risk to officers.

-He said Floyd was terrified of being put into the tiny backseat of the squad car when he struggled with officers, then played video of Floyd being pulled out of the car and forced to the ground — noting that he was on his knees and said thank you
+He said Floyd, who was arrested on suspicion of passing a counterfeit $20 bill for a pack of cigarettes at a corner market, was terrified of being put into the tiny backseat of the squad car when he struggled with officers.
+The prosecutor played video of Floyd being pulled out of the car and forced to the ground — noting that he was on his knees and said thank you

 “A reasonable officer should’ve recognized Floyd wasn’t trying to escape. … The problem was the back of the car.
 Just like George Floyd tried to explain over and over,” the prosecutor said.

-Judge Peter Cahill opened the day’s court session by instructing the jurors on reviewing different types of evidence and told them that they will consider each charge against Chauvin separately.
+“Conscious indifference, indifference.
+Do you want to know what indifference is and sounds like?”
+Schleicher asked before playing a video of Chauvin replying, “Uh-huh” several times as Floyd cries out.

+The prosecution took about an hour and 45 minutes to make its case, with Schleicher ending his argument by saying: “This wasn’t policing.
+This was murder.”

-The anonymous jury will deliberate in a downtown courthouse surrounded by concrete barriers and razor wire, in an anxious city heavily fortified by National Guard members and just days after fresh outrage erupted over the police killing of a 20-year-old Black man in a nearby suburb.
+The anonymous jury will deliberate in a downtown courthouse surrounded by concrete barriers and razor wire, in a city heavily fortified by National Guard members and just days after a new round unrest over the police killing of a 20-year-old Black man in a nearby suburb.
+Some businesses boarded up their storefronts with plywood.

-A few protesters gathered outside the courthouse Monday as light snowflakes blew in the wind.
-“No breaths.
-No pulse.
-3 1/2 minutes.
-Chauvin didn’t let up/get up,” read one protester’s sign.

 Chauvin, 45, is charged with second-degree murder, third-degree murder and second-degree manslaughter.
 All three charges require the jury to conclude that Chauvin’s actions were a “substantial causal factor” in Floyd’s death — and that his use of force was unreasonable.

-Each count carries a different maximum sentence: 40 years for second-degree unintentional murder, 25 years for third-degree murder, and 10 years for second-degree manslaughter.
+To convict Chauvin of second-degree murder, prosecutors don’t have to prove Chauvin intended to harm Floyd, only that he deliberately applied force, which resulted in harm.

+Second-degree intentional murder carries up to 40 years in prison, third-degree murder 25 years, and second-degree manslaughter 10 years.
 Sentencing guidelines call for far less time, including 12 1/2 years on either murder count.

 Webber reported from Fenton, Michigan.
 Associated Press writer Mohamed Ibrahim contributed.